 The reality of a global workforce strengthens and challenges an organization because of its diversity in areas such as culture, social norms, practices, and beliefs.
-The HR function works on behalf of the organization, its employees, and its leadership to achieve a unified and inclusive work environment by understanding and addressing the unique challenges of a globally diverse workforce.
-Working with renowned thought leaders, students will analyze the potential for building an integrated, globally diverse workforce that effectively will improve the organization's capacity and ability to thrive within a global landscape.
+The human resource (HR) function works on behalf of the organization, its employees, and its leadership to achieve a unified and inclusive work environment by understanding and addressing the unique challenges of a globally diverse workforce.
+Working with renowned thought leaders, you will analyze the potential for building an integrated, globally diverse workforce that will effectively improve the organization's capacity and ability to thrive within a global landscape.

-HRM 6800 Organizational Leadership 3 credits
+HRM 6800 Organizational Leadership (3 Credits)

 Achieving measurable progress toward the organization's goals, or the degree to which the outcomes are achieved, is the meaning of organizational effectiveness.
-It is a key responsibility of HR departments to plan for and support the organization's ability (both in terms of capacity and agility) to achieve the goals.
-HR has a leadership position building organizational effectiveness, since capacity is directly proportional to people and talent, and agility is directly related to how well a team responds to the need for change.
-Working with renowned thought leaders, students will develop the skills to design and lead key organizational initiatives that both build its capacity and competitively position the organization for success.
+It is a key responsibility of human resource (HR) departments to plan for and support the organization's ability (both in terms of capacity and agility) to achieve the goals.
+HR has a leadership position building organizational effectiveness, since capacity is directly proportional to people and talent and agility is directly related to how well a team responds to the need for change.
+Working with renowned thought leaders, you will develop the skills to design and lead key organizational initiatives that both build its capacity and competitively position the organization for success.

-HRM 6901 Capstone: Strategic Human Resource Management 3 credits organizational impact and potential for strategically advancing the organization's business agenda.
-Students will evaluate how ethics and values align organizational strategies and drive organizational success by helping to create a competitive advantage.
-As a strategic partner, the HR management function is part of the executive strategic planning team and can drive elements of the strategic plan.
-The capstone supports the understanding of strategic planning as a key process and can develop critical knowledge and tools for understanding the organizational challenges that the HR function supports.
+HRM 6901 Capstone: Strategic Human Resource Management (3 Credits)

+In this capstone, you will evaluate the human resource (HR) management function as a strategic partner due to its broad organizational impact and potential for strategically advancing the organization's business agenda.
+You will also evaluate how ethics and values align organizational strategies and drive organizational success by helping to create a competitive advantage.
+As a strategic partner, the HR management function is a part of the executive strategic planning team and can drive elements of the strategic plan.
+The capstone supports your understanding of strategic planning as a key process and can develop critical knowledge and tools for understanding the organizational challenges that the HR function supports.